thecloudgarage/Boomi-based-simulator/README.md

 # Ready, set, GO!

-## STEP-1 Creating the environment and installation token
+## Creating the environment and installation token

 The below steps outline creation of an environment and a token that will be used to install our atom on docker.
 Ensure that you copy your environment ID and the token in notepad for further use

 ![image](https://user-images.githubusercontent.com/39495790/120277991-5f234600-c2d2-11eb-8fd3-479c78f0d066.png)
 ![image](https://user-images.githubusercontent.com/39495790/120278150-8a0d9a00-c2d2-11eb-9f74-53509e431a0e.png)

-## STEP-2 Bootstrap the atom via docker
+## Install Atom on Docker

 Assumption: You are logged into a ubuntu host with docker installed.
 We will create basic directories to host the atom installation files
 ```